monson/rhacm-gitops-workshop/README.md

 This demonstration integrates several tools and technologies to showcase the power and flexibility of GitOps in a modern infrastructure:

 ### Red Hat Advanced Cluster Management (RHACM):
-- RHACM is a comprehensive cluster management solution from Red Hat, designed to simplify the life-cycle of Kubernetes clusters, from creation to management and application deployment.
+- RHACM is a comprehensive cluster management solution from Red Hat, designed to simplify the life-cycle of OpenShift clusters, from creation to management and application deployment.
-- Role in this project: RHACM will oversee and manage the Kubernetes clusters, ensuring they're compliant with defined policies, and helping in scaling, upgrading, or recovering clusters as necessary.
+- Role in this project: RHACM will oversee and manage the OpenShift clusters, ensuring they're compliant with defined policies, and helping in scaling, upgrading, or recovering clusters as necessary.

 ### Assisted Installer:
 - An innovative deployment tool crafted for OpenShift Container Platform (OCP) clusters.
-It streamlines the process of setting up a Kubernetes cluster, especially on challenging environments like bare metal.
+It streamlines the process of setting up a OpenShift cluster, especially on challenging environments like bare metal.
 - Role in this project: We'll use Assisted Installer to deploy OCP onto our emulated bare metal environment.
 It'll interact with the emulated Redfish API, believing it's deploying to genuine bare metal servers.

 ### KVM & Sushy-Tools: